himansharma5/himansharma5/readme.md

 I'm an undergrad with a passion for learning computer science.
 I love working on innovative projects that make a difference.

 - 🌱 I’m currently learning MERN
-- 👯 I’m looking to collaborate on [Project/Technology]
+- 👯 I’m looking to collaborate on Projects
-- 💬 Ask me about [Topics]
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: himansharma.cse@gmail.com
-- ⚡ Fun fact: [Something Interesting About You]

 ## 🔧 Technologies & Tools

 ### Programming Languages